edamla/mediterraneanagency/_books/2021-09-01-you-are-not-alone.md

 brought back into the forefront by some.
 Master writer Üstün İnanç has extraordinarily portrayed this issue in his novel “You Are Not Alone” and extensively addressed the topic.
-The film ad- aptation of the novel, which has garnered great interest from our society, has also been brought to the silver screen by Mesut Uçakan, reaching a wide audience.
+The film adaptation of the novel, which has garnered great interest from our society, has also been brought to the silver screen by Mesut Uçakan, reaching a wide audience.
 The novel, revolving around a